 Since 2016, various initiatives have been put forward to help combat disease at population level.
-This includes the WHO PEN initiative, the Global Hearts initiative by the United States Centers for Disease Control and Prevention (U.S. CDC and partners), Resolve to Save Lives, an initiative of Vital Strategies, focusing on were undiagnosed (54% of the total number of adults with diabetes in the region).
-In 2014, the prevalence of high fasting blood glucose (>=7.0 mmol/L) was 7.1% [5.7% - 8.7%] in the WHO African region; 7% [5% - 9.3%] in men and 7.1% [5.2% - 9.4%] in women.
+This includes the WHO PEN initiative, the Global Hearts initiative by the United States Centers for Disease Control and Prevention (U.S. CDC and partners), Resolve to Save Lives, an initiative of Vital Strategies, focusing on the reduction of risk factors (consumption of tobacco, alcohol and including daily physical activity), and the recent WHO guidelines on the pharmacological treatment of hypertension in adults in 2021.
+Regional targets include diagnosing at least 80% of adults with high blood pressure and treating at least 64% of those diagnosed.